basharif/GUV-symmetry-breaking-analysis/README.md

 The "target_settings.csv" file contains parameters for each guv that need to be adjusted (naming, number of frames to use, time of rapamycin addition, inner-outer mask size parameter, and center angle for kymographs).
 Search the code file for "\*\*SETUP\*\*" which indicate sections of the code with variables can be adjusted as needed.
 Output for data from a single target's relevant tif files (e.g. tifs in _G01_acs_v0_ folder) is in the _G01_singlerun_output_ folder.
 If multiple targets are identified and segmented in separate folders (_G01_input/G01_acs_v0_, _G02_input/G02_acs_v0_ etc,), then the settings for each target can be listed in the “target_settings.csv” document and Code_2_kymographs.m can be setup to read data from a table (set the “runtype” variable to 2).

 ### Code 3: Correlation analysis and principal component analysis to study symmetry breaking.
-It also contains code for analysis of radial actin polymerization rate for locally stimulated GUVs.
+This script also contains code for analysis of radial actin polymerization rate for locally stimulated GUVs.

-Code for generating simulations of ActA and Actin in supplemental figure 15 is found in: simActA_Actin_NOmarkernormalization.m

 ### Output files
 The following output file types are found in the _G01_output_kymos_tseries_ folder: